docfate111/docfate111.github.io/cybersecclub/README.md

-Harvey Mudd's cybersecurity team(I will make an official site when the club starts this fall)
+Claremont Colleges cybersecurity team(I will make an official site when the club starts this fall)

 Contributions by @rboddy